Track mileage automatically

 However, if you surpass the small supplier threshold of $30,000, you must register for a GST/HST number and collect GST/HST on your delivery costs.
 The registration deadline is thirty days from the effective date of registration, and you’ll be required to file a GST/HST return based on your reporting period.

-Calculating your taxable income as a Doordash driver
+Calculating your taxable income as a DoorDash driver

 Generally, you pay taxes on your net (taxable) income earned in the fiscal year.
 The lower your net income, the lower the taxes you’ll pay.